mikeonslow/dtw-mcp/README.md

    - Cursor AI content generation
    - Live web component creation

-4. **MCP Inspector Walkthrough**
-   - Debug and test MCP servers
-   - Explore tools, resources, and prompts
-   - Live server inspection

 > **Get Ready!** By the end of this session, you'll have everything you need to start building your own MCP-powered AI applications.

----

-> **Tip:** This repo is designed for both live presentation and as a reference for building your own MCP-powered AI tools.